1. About flucloxacillin

 Flucloxacillin is an antibiotic.

-The medicine is available only on prescription.
-It comes as capsules or as a liquid that you drink.
+It comes as capsules or as a liquid that you swallow.
 It can also be given by injection, but this is usually done in hospital.

 2. Key facts

 - Take flucloxacillin on an empty stomach.
-This means 30 to 60 minutes before a meal or snack, or at least 2 hours after.
+This means at least 30 to 60 minutes before a meal or snack, and at least 2 hours after.

-- For most infections, you should feel better within a few days.
+- For most infections, you should start to feel better within a few days.

 - The most common side effects are feeling sick (nausea) and diarrhoea.